Cardinality: Sets and functions

+Etymology and related terms

 The term cardinality originates from the post-classical Latin cardo ("to hinge"), which referred to something central or pivotal, both literally and metaphorically.
 This passed into medieval Latin and then into English, where cardinal came to describe things considered to be, in some sense, fundamental, such as, cardinal sins, cardinal directions, and (in linguistics) cardinal numbers.
 The last of which referred to numbers used for counting (e.g., one, two, three), as opposed to ordinal numbers, which express order (e.g., first, second, third), and nominal numbers used for labeling without meaning (e.g., jersey numbers and serial numbers).

-In mathematics, the notion of cardinality was first introduced by Georg Cantor in the late 19th century, wherein he used the term Mächtigkeit, which may be translated as "magnitude" or "power", though Cantor credited the term to a work by Jakob Steiner on projective geometry.
-The terms cardinality and cardinal number were eventually adopted from the grammatical sense, and later translations would use these terms.
+In mathematics, the notion of cardinality was first introduced by German mathematician Georg Cantor in the late 19th century, who used the term Mächtigkeit, which may be translated as "magnitude" or "power", though Cantor credited the term to a work by Jakob Steiner on projective geometry.
+Around 1930, the terms cardinality and cardinal number were adopted from the grammatical sense, and later translations would use these terms.
+(Note: Etymonline gives the year 1935, however Oxford English Dictionary cites an earlier example from 1926 by C. H. Langford.)